MOORLAND MEDICAL CENTRE FLU CAMPAIGN 2021-22

-Everyone eligible needs to pre-book an appointment at the surgery or follow one of the options below.
+Everyone eligible needs to pre-book an appointment at the surgery.

 Appointment at the surgery

-We will be holding clinic sessions 3-4 times a week from Wednesday 30th September 2020.
-Each appointment will be 10 minutes with a dedicated Nurse, this is to allow additional time for PPE preparation and cleaning.
+We will be holding clinic sessions from Monday 20th September 2021.
+Each appointment will be with a dedicated Nurse.
+There will be Personal Protective Equipment (PPE) preparation and cleaning.
 There will be a one way system.
 Entry to the surgery will be by the front door and exit by the back door.
 For those patients with a disability please ring the back doorbell and we will attend to you.

 - Please do not attend if you or any members of your household have symptoms of Coronavirus or if you have been told to isolate (e.g. high temp, continuous cough, loss of taste or smell).
 Please cancel your appointment and rearrange when you are feeling well.